 Still there are images that are fine with a laser printer.
 Text is perfectly readable from an inkjet printer.
 These images and comparisons should help clarify the quality difference between the types of printers.

-This clarification will inform any decision on which printer is a better fit for your printing needs.
-What you print most will determine which type is more appealing.
+This clarification will help you make an informed decision on which printer is a better fit for your printing needs.
+What you print most will determine which printer type is more appealing.